-Try baking this luscious cake in a cast-iron skillet, though you could also use a 10-inch ovenproof skillet.
+Try baking this luscious cake in a cast-iron skillet, though a 10-inch ovenproof skillet works just as well!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Stone-ground yellow cornmeal replaces the traditional wheat flour for an interesting change in texture and flavor.
+Stone-ground yellow cornmeal replaces traditional wheat flour for an interesting change in texture and flavor.

 By using the fewest egg yolks possible — without compromising taste — we’ve kept the saturated fat and cholesterol in this decadent dessert to a minimum.

 Polenta cake layer

 1/3 cup sugar

 2 large eggs, separated, plus 2 additional large egg whites

 - Wash the orange.
 Cut off and discard the ends.
 Cut the orange crosswise into slices about 1/4 inch thick.
 Remove any seeds.
 Place in skillet, add 1/4 cup water and sprinkle with sugar.
 Bring the mixture to a boil over high heat, gently stirring to keep the fruit from sticking.
 Cook until the liquid is almost gone and the orange slices are carmelized.
 With a fork, move the orange slices into an attractive pattern at the bottom of the skillet.

 - In a small saucepan, heat the milk until warm but not hot.
 Remove from heat and add 1 teaspoon of the sugar and the yeast.
 Stir until the yeast is dissolved.
 Set aside.